Blaizzy/mlx-embeddings/docs/Formula-Cookbook.md

 end
 ```

 To check multiple conditions, nest the corresponding blocks.
-For example, the following code adds a `gettext` build dependency only on an ARM and macOS:
+For example, the following code adds a `gettext` build dependency when on ARM *and* macOS:

 ```ruby
 on_macos do